Research Assistant Professor

-Edwar Escalante is a research associate at the Free Market Institute at Texas Tech University.
-He is also an instructor of economics at the Norris-Vincent College of Business at Angelo State University.
+Edwar Escalante is a research assistant professor at the Free Market Institute at Texas Tech University.
+He is also an assistant professor of economics at the Norris-Vincent College of Business at Angelo State University.

 Dr. Escalante earned his B.S. in electrical engineering from Universidad Nacional de San Antonio Abad in Cusco, Peru, and his M.S. and Ph.D. in agricultural and applied economics from Texas Tech University.